 - Increase or reduction in funding

-- Increase or reduction in PI, or other Key Personnel, on the Award
+- Increase or reduction in PI, or other Key Personnel, effort on the Award

 - Pre-Award Expenditures

-If an expense or activity is clearly itemized in the proposal, budget and/or budget notes, and the sponsor provides funding that is equal to the proposal budget, then the UW considers that as sponsor approval.
-If the expense or activity is not included or is not itemized in the proposal, then approval is not considered to have been obtained even if the award is funded at the proposed budget level.
+If an expenditure or activity is clearly itemized in the proposal, budget and/or budget notes, and the sponsor provides funding that is equal to the proposal budget, then the UW considers that as sponsor approval.
+If the expenditure or activity is not included or is not itemized in the proposal, then approval is not considered to have been obtained, even if the award is funded at the proposed budget level.

 If Sponsor approval is required after an Award has been issued, the approval must be:

 - From the person authorized by the Sponsor to provide such approval;

 - Retained on file for the duration of UW’s Records Retention Schedule.

 Note: on Federal Awards, there is typically a Program Officer, who is responsible for the research, and a Grants Officer, who is responsible for expenditure and activity approvals.
 Not all Program Officers understand that they are not authorized to provide most approvals, so be sure to review the Award and sponsor requirements to determine who is authorized to provide approvals.

 Approvals must be obtained prior to the expenditure being incurred or the activity taking place.
 If the approval is retroactive, the sponsor should be told, as part of the request for approval, that the approval is retroactive.